Hypermobility and Sleep

 Latest posts by Adam Foster (see all)

 It’s not uncommon for those with Hypermobility and EDS to have difficulty getting into a comfortable sleeping position.
-Subluxating/dislocating joints, gastric issues, pain, and even anxiety, are all factors that many of those with conditions like Ehlers Danlos syndrome and hypermobility struggle with when it comes to sleeping.
+Subluxating/dislocating joints, gastric issues, pain, and even anxiety are all factors that many of those with conditions like Ehlers-Danlos syndrome and hypermobility struggle with when it comes to sleeping.

 So, if you’re ready to improve your sleep, let’s go!

-Lack of sleep causes higher levels of pain
+Lack of sleep increases pain

 Interestingly, and contrary to popular belief, you can not bank sleep.
-Chronic sleep deprivation or a few bad nights cant be remedied by one long sleep at the weekend.
-At least that is what the evidence suggests.
+Chronic sleep deprivation or a few bad nights can’t be remedied by one long sleep at the weekend.
+At least, that is what the evidence suggests.

 One small survey of EDS patients in 2001 showed increased difficulties with sleep in the population.
 It was estimated that of those with EDS, 56% had difficulty maintaining sleep.
-So you are not alone, sleep problems have become almost a staple when it comes to Ehlers Danlos syndrome and hypermobility.
+So you are not alone; sleep problems have become almost a staple when it comes to Ehlers-Danlos syndrome and hypermobility.

 I imagine you clicked on this article with one intention: to find out how to get better sleep when you have hypermobility.